irahulvarma/BookRecords/README.md

 ## Instructions
 * Navigate to the file: ```config/parameters.php``` and configure database driver and related changes to database.

-* Navigate to ```mysql-script/create-tables.sql``` and execute the sql script to create tables under the database.

-* For the first time, you can open the following URL in the browser: ```http://localhost/BookRecords/run_script```.
+* For the first time, you can execute the following command: ```php application.php populate-books```.
-   The above point will populate the author and books.
+   The above point will create database and populate the author and books.

 * Automated cron job needs to be set in order to synchronize the data periodically.
 Please follow the steps for the LINUX-based system:
     1. Type the following command in the terminal to enter cronjob: ```crontab -e```
-    2. Add the following in crontab ```30 * * * * curl -s http://localhost/BookRecords/run_script > /dev/null```.
+    2. Add the following in crontab ```30 * * * * curl -s php application.php populate-books > /dev/null```.
 The command executes the script 2 times an hour, this can be altered as per the desired frequencies.

 ## XML
 You can add books through XML file and it should be kept under the folder name ```books```.
 You can find various folders consisting of XML files.